wmyers/maps-react-test-lead/README.md

  - The `deposit` field is optional in the same way as the live tool (for remortaging).
  - As all rendering is server-side, there is no implementation of React Hooks.
  - Similarly, (in order to support disabled JS) there is no use of `React.Suspense`.
  - The root UI component is `async` in order to request the BoE interest rate.
-This potential render blocking is mitigated by setting the request timeout to 500ms and then defaulting to `4.75` if the request times out.
-If the BoE endpoint successfully returns a response within 500ms then this is cached for 12 hours in an in-memory cache.
+This potential render blocking is mitigated by setting the request timeout to 1000ms (which should be enough) and then defaulting to `4.75` if the request still times out.
+If the BoE endpoint successfully returns a response within 1000ms then this is cached for 12 hours in an in-memory cache.